About Us Contact Shop

 Silas and I had made some amazing memories when visiting Istanbul and met some amazingly kind people.
 After staying there for around a month and a half, we were so glad to have gotten to know the city.

-If you’re planning on making a trip to eastern Europe, then I hope you can find time to visit this beautiful city and get to know its locals.
+And if you’re planning on making a trip to eastern Europe, then I hope you can find the time to visit this beautiful city and get to know its locals.

 Now if you have any questions on these locations or on Istanbul, feel free to let me know in the comments down below!
 I’d love to help you out!